AColocho/classifying_car_crash_photos/README.md

 The data was not modified in any way.
 The storage of the data was the only thing that was changed.
 The data was separated into train and test sets.

 ## Data Exploration
 As stated earlier, images are in a 28x28 resolution.
-It is difficult to see them to the naked eye.
+It is difficult to see them without aid.

 ![image1](images/test/crash/1789.jpg)